vlopezj/coq-course/README.md

 Examiner: TBD

 Full participation is required.
 This entails attending the meetings, doing the exercises and presenting some of them.

+### Deliverables

+Coq files with solutions to the exercises.

 ## IRC channel